alexcoder04/gomail/README.md

 ## How to use (important!)

-This program is pretty much in alpha status, currently it's configured through configuration files, which must be located in the same directory as the executable is run in.
-Those are:
+The program is configured with the following files:

-### `settings.yml`
+### `<USER_CONFIG_DIR>/gomail/settings.yml`

-You can use another file by passing the `-s` flag (e. g. `gomail -s mysettings.txt`)
+You can use another file by passing the `-s` flag (e. g. `gomail -s mysettings.yml`)

-The host address can vary depending on your e-mail provider, most likely it's something like *mail.domain.tld* or *smtp.domain.tld*.
+The host address can vary depending on your e-mail provider, most likely it's something like *mail.example.com* or *smtp.example.com*.
 The port is also different for different e-mail providers.

-For my provider, the username is the part of the address before the @-sign, but it may be the full address (e. g. on Gmail) or something completely different for your e-mail provider.
+For the username, it is the part of the mail address before the @-sign for my provider, but it may be the full address (e. g. on Gmail) or something completely different for your e-mail provider.

 ```yml
 From: youraddress@example.com